docstomarkdown/docstomarkdown.github.io/src/content/post/combine-multiple-word-documents-into-one.md

 ## Merging Word Documents with Merge Docs Pro Add-On

-Another option for merging multiple Word documents into one is to use the Merge Docs Pro Google Workspace add-on.
+Another option for merging multiple Word documents into one and keep the formatting intact is to use the Merge Docs Pro Google Workspace add-on.
 This add-on offers several advantages over the native insert option:

 - **Control Over Merge Order** - You can easily reorder documents in the Google Sheet where they are listed, providing better control over the final merge order.
 - **Format Consistency** - The formatting of documents remains consistent after merging and doesn't require any additional adjustments.